 Make a Submission to the Independent Review into Commonwealth Parliamentary Workplaces

-The Australian Human Rights Commission (Commission) is seeking submissions to inform the Independent Review into Commonwealth Parliamentary Workplaces (the Review).
+The Australian Human Rights Commission (Commission) was seeking submissions to inform the Independent Review into Commonwealth Parliamentary Workplaces (the Review).
 A submission is a written contribution to the Review.

 - current and former Commonwealth parliamentarians (Members and Senators)